Samkth123/KTH-md/Negotiations/Lecture 3.md

 150 each model, total of 1200 each year (säg att vi vill ha mellan 1-1,4k)

-Beta vill ha artificial vision research, vi vill bara ge om vi får allt annat.
+Beta vill ha artificial vision research, vi vill bara ge om vi får allt annat. (vi vill få assembly tech)
 - Alpha already agreed on helping us, only right if we help them but we want more

 We pay 3%, only 7% if allt ovanför är bra